 Special schools and Integrated Resources only admit pupils with EHC plans.
 However, an EHC plan does not necessarily mean that a child will need a specialist placement; many pupils with EHC plans are successfully supported in mainstream schools.

-Although EHC plans also cover health and social care, they are education-driven; only children and young people with significant special educational needs need to have an EHCP.
+Although EHC plans also cover health and social care, they are education-driven.

-Health and social care needs will only be included in an EHC plan if they relate to the pupil’s SEN. Support for health and social care needs can be provided through other routes if necessary.
-Social Care Assessments and Health Care Plans are available to meet these additional needs, if they are the only identified need.
+Support for health and social care needs can be provided through an EHC Plan.
+But Social Care Assessments and Health Care Plans are available to meet these needs, if they are the only ones identified – i.e. if the child did not have special educational needs.

 An EHC needs assessment is an assessment of a child or young person’s educational, health and social care needs.
 It is the first step to getting an EHC plan.
 At the end of the assessment, the local authority must decide whether it will issue an EHC plan or not.